Chrysler Horizon: Production life

 After Chrysler Europe collapsed in 1978 and was sold to Peugeot, the Horizon was rebadged as a Talbot in 1979.

 In 1981, the revisited models were introduced with minor improvements.
-By then however, the Horizon was becoming increasingly uncompetitive next to rivals such as the Volkswagen Golf (which was actually four years older), Opel Kadett/Vauxhall Astra and the third generation Ford Escort.
-The unrefined overhead-valve engines which had been carried over from the Simca 1100 were largely to blame, while body corrosion was a serious issue – at least until the Series II – giving many cars a short service life.
+By then however, the Horizon was becoming increasingly uncompetitive next to rivals such as the Volkswagen Golf (which was actually four years older), Opel Kadett/Vauxhall Astra and third generation Ford Escort.
+The unrefined overhead-valve engines carried over from the Simca 1100 were largely to blame, while body corrosion was a serious issue – at least until the Series II – giving many cars a short service life.

-The series 2 Horizon launched in July 1982 had a 5-speed gearbox, and badged series II 5 speed.
-The bumpers were painted black and the rear windscreen was smaller, because the parcel shelf was raised to increase the size of the boot.
-Some models had an electronic LED 'econometer' which lit up several lights around the edge of the speedometer dial.
-There was also an LED tachometer on the top of the range models; this was a horizontal row of green, yellow, and red LEDs positioned atop the steering column.
-These lit up in 250 rpm intervals.
+The series 2 Horizon launched in July 1982 had a 5-speed gearbox, and was badged series II 5 speed.
+The bumpers were painted black and the backlite was smaller, because the parcel shelf was raised to increase the size of the boot.
+Some models featured an electronic LED 'econometer' which illuminated several lights around the edge of the speedometer dial.
+An LED tachometer was available on higher trim levels, the horizontal row of green, yellow, and red LEDs positioned above the steering column, illuminating in 250 rpm intervals.

-The Horizon was then updated in 1985, with different interior trim again slight changes to instrument dials and door cards were to make the car look more modern, but along with the Fiat Ritmo/Strada, it was now the oldest mainstream family hatchback on sale in Europe, and was now faced with competition from even more new competitors.
+The Horizon was updated again in 1985, with revised interior trim, instrument dials and door cards.
+Along with the Fiat Ritmo/Strada, the Horizon became one of the oldest mainstream family hatchback on sale in Europe, and faced enormous competition.

-Fewer paint colours were available and fewer models.
-Many of the late cars, which were built between 1985 and 1986, were painted in an unsympathetic pale green or cream.
-Horizons had initially been available in more adventurous colours including orange, but many of these colours had gone out of fashion after the 1970s.
+Fewer paint colours and trim levels became available and many examples manufactured between 1985 and 1986, were painted in an unsympathetic pale green or cream — contrasting sharply with the adventurous colors at its introduction.

 A Talbot Horizon turbo concept car was produced in 1984 with a full cream leather interior and sporty body kit, the car was designed at Whitley, Coventry.
 The Turbo Horizon is very different from those models once seen out on the street and is kept at Coventry Transport Museum, Coventry England.